seneca-cyber/principi/README.md

 If a module does not exist, you can roll your own, ask the community to roll the module, or pay us at Seneca Cyber to help you build it.

 ### Q. How does Principi Work?
-Simply run the command “principi --sync document.yml”, where document.yml is your principi governance as code file.
+Simply run the command `principi --sync document.yml`, where document.yml is your principi governance as code file.
 Each principi file is made up of 4 primary components.

 **A principle definition** - What policy framework, and what control manages the provided and received data?